YoussefAithaddou/Uber_fares/README.md

 * Uber Fares Dataset from Kaggle (https://www.kaggle.com/datasets/yasserh/uber-fares-dataset).

 # Data Analysis
+* Detected and removed unrealistic data points and corrupt entries.
 * Fetched new columns to gain more insights about data: Location, Day of the week and Distance.
 * Calculated correlation between variables.

 ![image 1](https://github.com/YoussefAithaddou/Uber_fares/blob/main/Correlation%20Matrix.png)

 # Linear regression model:
-* The linear regression model is as follows:  5.18e-02 * passenger_count + 2.66 * distance + 0.0 * Locations + 8.68e-02 * Months + 2.12e-03 * Days + 2.73e-02 * Hours
+* MSE using raw data: 93.08
-* We see that the distance is the most important variable as excepted.
+* After analysis we see that distance is the most important variable.

-# Model Evaluation:
-* R^2 = 85.6%
-* 85.6% of variation of the ride fares is explained by trip distances, number of passengers and time and date of the ride
+* MSE using cleaned data: 22.26
+* We achieved a significant 76.08 decrease in MSE after cleansing the data.

 ![image 2](https://github.com/YoussefAithaddou/Uber_fares/blob/main/Regression%20Result.png)